BuildOnViction/docs/docs/get-started/masternode-setup-guide.md

 ### Create a new user
 Use the following command to add a new user account that we will use to log in to from now on.
-Our user is called michael, you can replace it with any username that you like:
+Our user is called michael, you can replace it with any username that you like.
+Use the same username as your local mac/PC username and you will have an easier time logging in!

 ```shell
 adduser michael